About The Romsdal Valley Waterfalls

-The Romsdalen Waterfalls page is where I’m clumping the various roadside or nearly roadside waterfalls that didn’t seem to have obvious infrastructure or literature devoted to the numerous waterfalls seen in the famous valley of Romsdalen.
+The Romsdalen Waterfalls page is where I’m clumping the various roadside or nearly roadside waterfalls that we encountered in the famed Romsdal Valley (Romsdalen).

-This one was actually a pair of converging waterfalls where the waterfall facing us (as you see in the photo at the top of this page) was on the Ulvåa Stream while the one in profile coming in from the left was on the Rauma River itself.
+It turned out that the waterfall facing us (as you see in the photo above) was on the Ulvåa Stream while the one in profile coming in from the left was on the Rauma River itself.

 I informally gave it the name “Kleivafossen” because it was near the hamlet of Kleiva, but I swore there was an old Norgesglasset map that actually labeled this falls Kleivafossen.